 - Cite the MS shelf mark and number according to the standard practice of the given library, followed by the folio.
 Use the following abbreviations: folio(s) = fol., fols.; recto = r (no period); verso = v (no period).
 Do not superscript r and v.

 - Dates should conform to the following style: 9–10 June 1194, 1314–15, 1360s, trecento, ca. 1215.
+Note that these are – (en) dashes, not hyphens.
 References to centuries should be spelled out: twelfth century.
 When used as an adjective, the century should be hyphenated: e.g., twelfth-century architecture; early fourteenth-century manuscript.
 Dates in quotations should follow the form given in the source.
 For dates following the Muslim calendar, give the Gregorian date followed by the Muslim date in parentheses.

 - Place-names should be given in the conventional or current English form: Aachen, not Aix-la-Chapelle; Milan, not Milano.

 SAINTS AND DEDICATIONS

 - Refer to saints as St. (sing.) or SS (pl.).
 For French, use St. or SS. to refer to a person; Saint- or Sainte- to refer to a French church dedication; St.- or Ste.- to refer to a town (Saint-Denis for the abbey church, St.-Denis for the town).
 For Italian, use San, Sto., Sta., or SS. for the person of a saint or a church dedication, and San or Santa for the name of a town.

 - Double quotation marks (“. . .”) should be used for all direct quotations, unless it is a long (more than fifty words) passage set off by indentation.
 Single quotation marks (‘. . .’) should only be used for quotations within quotations.